Gout Addressed with Chinese Medicine

 Gout can fall in to several patterns according to Chinese medicine.
 Typically, patients have more than one indication as gout has many underlying root causes to manifest in to a disease pattern.
 Most gout sufferers have to utilize a combination of appropriate formulas to have lasting relief.
 Additionally, the herbs are not taken just at the onset of a gout attack; they are used for 6-8 months to address the underlying root imbalances to avoid future attacks.
-For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, organic herbs, topical remedies, and good lifestyle practices.
+For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, topical remedies, and good lifestyle practices.

 Acupressure for Recurring Gout Pain